 “No, Susan.
 It’s more than that.
 The food, if you want to call it that, isn’t just food.
 Using GMO research, they’ve figured out how to create food that has microscopic data chips in them.
 Once in place, everything about that person both inside and out, can be tracked, monitored.”
 He paused.
 “And controlled.”

 “How could they possibly have done the research to make this happen?
 How could they have tested this on willing….”
 Her voice trailed off.

 “They used fetal development science.
 Or…I don’t know.
 It’s confusing even to me,” Kelley said.

 Reality sunk in.
 A second later Susan leapt up, ran to the sparse patch of dying grass along the curb, and vomited.
 Kelley respectfully looked away and waited.
 She purged the contents of her stomach one more time and then turned back toward him.

 “There’s something I never told you, Kelley.
 Something about Keesha.”

 “Something about Keesha, what?” a voice demanded.
-Kelley and Susan whirled their attention to see Keesha standing there, armed with paint brushes and rags.
+Kelly and Susan whirled their attention to see Keesha standing there, armed with paint brushes and rags.
 “I wanted to explain to you in person why I’ve been hacking your computer.
 After I asked Kelley to do it, I felt like a big chicken.
 So I came to tell you myself.
 But it sounds now like you’ve got some explaining to do yourself.”
 From the strained expression across her forehead, Kelley thought she might cry.